shadowezz/Productiv/docs/UserGuide.md

 **:information_source: Notes:**<br>

-* `CONTACTS` has no relation to the contacts in your contact list.
-Hence, you are free to add those who are not in your contact list.
+* As `CONTACTS` is not related to your contact list, you can include those not present in it.

 * You cannot add a deliverable with the same `TITLE` and `DEADLINE` as an existing deliverable.